Last updated on February 14, 2024

 That’s a strong case for focusing your marketing budget on customer retention.
 But wait, it’s not as simple as that.
 According to experts, about 50% of your customers churn naturally every five years.
 So, if you are only focusing on customer retention, you can calculate where you may be heading with your customer base.
 Of course, the rate of churn varies across industries, but natural churn is real, and it should compel you to allocate at least some part of your marketing budget to customer acquisition strategies.
 Moreover, you can put customer retention strategies into focus only when you have customers to retain.
 This is certainly not an option for young companies that must allocate 100% of their efforts to customer acquisition to get their venture off the ground.

 There’s no straitjacket approach to dividing your marketing budget into customer acquisition and retention strategies.
-However, if you already have a decent customer base and are looking for a formula to start with, I suggest devoting approximately 60% of your resources towards customer retention.
+However, if you already have a decent customer base and are looking for a formula to start with, I suggest devoting approximately 60% of your resources toward customer retention.
 The remaining 40% can be used for lead acquisition through SEO, advertising, social media, and other methods popular in your industry.
 Once again, this is just an idea and not a thumb rule.
 In fact, I recommend that you review the results of your acquisition and retention efforts regularly to fine-tune it according to your business goals.

 As previously mentioned, most companies (except very early startups) will benefit from a mix of customer acquisition and retention strategies.
 That being said, it is vital to strike a balance between the two, and here are some tips to help you achieve that balance.